BEST IDEAS AND BETTER TIPS

 What did I have that I could immediately sell?
 (I sold my car for $2000 and our old caravan for $1000.)
 What do you have that others may want?

-Look at what I could still do to earn or save money? e.g. currently: mowing lawns, cleaning, stacking supermarket shelves, delivering groceries for older people, driving trucks to keep food supply chains working, technical positions testing for COVID 19 etc.
+Look at what I could do to earn, or save money? e.g: mowing lawns, cleaning, stacking shelves, delivering groceries for older people, driving trucks to keep food supply chains working, technical positions testing for COVID 19 etc.

 My husband and I planned together and worked as a team.
-Disagreeing wasted our very valuable energy and it was a luxury we couldn't afford
+Disagreeing wasted our very valuable energy and we were already stretched.
+We needed all our strength to solve problems.

 I tried as much as possible to filter what our children were privy to.
 It broke my youngest son's heart that his dad had been blinded.
 He began to read the same book to my husband as my husband had previously read to him...
 And it still makes me tear up as I remember it.

 I began to use money very sparingly, living off between $40 to $70 a week to feed a family of four.
 And I used everything I already had in my pantry sparingly (Go to the recurrent menu planning section to see what strategies I put in place.
-This seriously saved us heaps of money over years.)
+This seriously saved us heaps and heaps of money over years which I later used to pay off our mortgage in half the time.
+But it helped free up time generally.)

 Know some will advise you out of ignorance and some will be apathetic about your situation.
 You can either learn from your experience (what not to do to others in the future) or let it hurt you.
 Choose wisely what you focus on.
 If others haven't been through it, maybe they really don't know what it's like to be you.